Keymaster65/copper2go/README.md

 * https://search.maven.org/search?q=copper2go
 * https://mvnrepository.com/artifact/io.github.keymaster65/copper2go-api

-Changes will be listed here.
+Changes will be listed here in the "Released" chapter.
 In addition, you have the API to the COPPER framework.

 #### Application API
-The configuration of the application and the shipped dependencies will be listed here as Application API.
+The configuration of the application and the shipped dependencies will be listed here as Application API in the "Released" chapter.
 The releases are hosted at github: https://github.com/Keymaster65/copper2go/tags

+Docker images can be found here: https://hub.docker.com/r/keymaster65/copper2go

+#### Missing Features?
 If you want to add something, you may contribute with pull requests or forks.
 In a fork you might add 3rd party libs as wished.

 Forks or Pull Requests are always very welcome.

-#### COPPER Docker
-Docker images can be found here: https://hub.docker.com/r/keymaster65/copper2go
+Isues are very welcome, too.

 ### Links
   * https://repo1.maven.org/maven2/io/github/keymaster65/copper2go-api/